 “Jesus,” Erin says in frustration.
 “So this is what happened to Fleetwood Mac…”

-I smile at Erin and despite the fucked up way this day is going, I appreciate that she gets the musical analogies.
+I smile at her, and despite the fucked up way this day is going, I appreciate that she gets the musical analogies.
 She’s not smiling back at me though.

 “Erin-,” I start, but she stops me.